How Can I Relieve My Lower Back Pain?

 - Finally, slowly lower the leg.

-- Repeat 10 times with the first leg, then switch to the other leg.
+- Repeat 10 times with the left leg, then switch to the right leg.

 When it comes to low back pain, try some wall sits as a break from sitting on the couch.
 To do these wall sits properly and without injury, follow these steps: